malipraveen/cv-react/README.md

 ## Features

 - Using [Vite](https://vitejs.dev/).
 Vite is fast.
-When in development, any edit you make to the any file should be reflected in the browser instantly.
+When in development, edits you make to files should be instantly reflected on screen.

 - Separation of content with format.
 All the resume data is placed in [data.jsx](/setions/data.jsx).
-All logos are placed in the [`public`](/public/) folder.

 - Dark theme.